 Praying For Others: Each week every parishioner with E-Mail access is sent an updated version of Grace On-Line which includes all the names of those for whom we have been asked to pray.
 If you wish the congregation to pray for someone or yourself please enter that name in the Prayer Request Book in the Narthex or entrance to the church.
 Our prayer group, "Servants Through Prayer" meets about every three months and is open to anyone in the congregation.
 The group discusses the ministry of praying for others, their own prayer lives and concerns and how to foster this ministry in the congregation.
 This group is also given "confidential prayer requests" and keeps such requests in the strictest secrecy.

-Quiet Days and Retreats: At least twice a year we have Quiet Days that are scheduled on a Saturday or a Friday night and Saturday.
-These are directed by visiting "retreat leaders" and have time for quiet, reading, prayer, 3 or 4 talks, meals and worship.
+Quiet Days: Approximately twice a year we have a Quiet Day on a Saturday.
+These are directed by visiting or local "retreat leaders" and have time for quiet, reading, prayer, 3 or 4 talks, a meal and worship.
+The next Quiet Day will be near the beginning of Advent on Saturday, December 10, 2016.

 A nearby Episcopal Monastery for both men and women called Llewellyn House (608-874-4495) of the Order of St. Julian of Norwich is located in Eastman WI outside Prairie du Chien.
 It has two very comfortable guestrooms for private retreats and a very small chapel where five worship services are offered each day.
 Two Roman Catholic retreat centers also have guest rooms.
 These include Sinsinawa Mound Center, which is just across the border from Galena in Wisconsin and New Meleroy Trappist monastery just to the west of Dubuque.

 Cursillo: This is a Spanish term that can be translated "short course".
 Every fall and spring Cursillo weekends that are, in effect, short courses in Christianity, are held in the Chicago area for three days.
 They are open to all in our congregation and are free.
 Our congregation has numerous persons who have gone on the weekends and who continue to meet weekly for prayer and discussion on Sunday and Wednesday mornings.
-There is more information at the Chicago Cursillo website Next Cursillo Week-end (CHEC82) will be on May 2 through 5, 2013.
-(Thursday evening through Sunday afternoon) Please contact Lynn Giles if you are interested in attending.
+There is more information at the Chicago Cursillo website Next Cursillo Week-end (CHEC82) will be held in the spring of 2015.
+Please contact Lynn Giles if you are interested in attending.